williamcrocha/springbatch/README.md

 psql -d testdb -U postgres
 ```

-4. Check if table is empty:
+4. Checking if table is empty OR not exist:
 ```shell
 SELECT * FROM person;
 ```